I-OMegaMan/dataIntensive/project/readme.md

 ## Hadoop Distributed Dictionary Attack: Overview
-This project performs a distributed dictionary attack on an AES256 encrypted message using the Hadoop Filesystem and Map reduce framework.
+This project performs a distributed dictionary attack on an AES256 encrypted message using the Hadoop Filesystem and MapReduce framework.
 Different configurations are used to test how fast the setup can crack the secret message.

 The database used for the dictionary attack is a large set of previously hacked/leaked real user passwords called rockyou.txt (https://github.com/praetorian-inc/Hob0Rules/blob/master/wordlists/rockyou.txt.gz).
 The database is commonly used for password strength testing and pen-testing.

 ## Objective
-Create a map reduce job which reads cracked passwords from a text database and produces an output list of possible ASCII encoded text within an AES256 encrypted block.
+Create a MapReduce job which reads cracked passwords from a text database and produces an output list of possible ASCII encoded text within an AES256 encrypted block.
 The map reduce job will be run in a variety of situations to experiment with performance.

-## Assumptions and Scenario
-A secret message was intercepted from a person of interest.
-Recon on the target produced a number of assumptions that can be made about this secret message:

-1. The message contains ASCII text.
-2. The AES initialization vector is zero.
-3. AES key selected for this encryption is based on the sha256 of a string in the rockyou password database.
-4. The data is within a single AES256 16 byte block.

-In practice this scenario is somewhat realistic since AES256 keys are often the sha256 of some string known by the programmer.
-This is considered an incredibly sloppy practice.

 ## About AES256 and SHA256
 AES256 is a symmetric encryption algorithm meaning it relies on a single secret key known by both the sender and receiver.
-SHA256 is a fast hashing algorithm that is widely used and considered (at the time of this writing, 2024) to be secure.
-The output of a SHA256 hash is 32 bytes, which makes it perfect for generating 32 byte AES256 secret keys.
+SHA256 is a fast hashing algorithm that is widely used and considered (at the time of this writing, 2024) to be secure, meaning there are no mathematical means to reverse the hash.
+SHA256 produces a 32 byte hash which makes it perfect for generating 32 byte AES256 secret keys.

-## About Hadoop and Mapreduce
+## About Hadoop and MapReduce
-Hadoop is an Apache foundation implementation of the map reduce algorithm (originally by Google) paired with a distributed file system called HDFS (Hadoop Filesystem).
+Hadoop is an Apache foundation implementation of the MapReduce algorithm (originally by Google) paired with a distributed filesystem called HDFS (Hadoop Filesystem).
 Hadoop allows for consumer grade computers to be joined together to form a powerful and robust distributed computing platform.
 Hadoop is written in the Java